-- a.
-Represents the full amount of the FMV identified in an approved appraisal as just compensation for the Easement; - b.
-Is not less than the approved appraisal of the FMV of the Easement; - 4.
-Does not reflect any consideration of, or allowance for, any relocation assistance and payments or any other benefits to which Patrick may be entitled; and - 5.
-Disregards any decrease or increase in the FMV value of the Easement prior to the date of valuation caused by the public improvement for which the Easement is to be acquired, or by the likelihood that the Easement would be acquired for such public use, other than that due to physical deterioration within the reasonable control of the owner or occupant. - 6.
-In accordance with Section 1263.025 of the California Code of Civil Procedure, Patrick is entitled to seek an individual appraisal on the value the Easement and to receive reimbursement of up to \$5,000 to pay for reasonable appraisal costs.
-In order to be reimbursed, Patrick must sign an Appraisal Costs Reimbursement Agreement and engage an appraiser licensed by the State of California with the Office of Real Estate Appraisers.
+- 4. Disregards any decrease or increase in the FMV value of the Fee prior to the date of valuation caused by the public improvement for which the Fee to be acquired, or by the likelihood that the Fee would be acquired for such public use, other than that due to physical deterioration within the reasonable control of the owner or occupant. - 5.
+In accordance with Section 1263.025 of the California Code of Civil Procedure, you are entitled to seek an individual appraisal on the value the Fee and to receive reimbursement of up to \$5,000 to pay for reasonable appraisal costs.
+In order to be reimbursed, you must sign an Appraisal Costs Reimbursement Agreement and engage an appraiser licensed by the State of California with the Office of Real Estate Appraisers.
 The appraiser must be either a MAI designated appraiser or hold an equivalent designation recognized by the Appraisal Foundation.
-For further information on the requirements for reimbursement and to ensure that Patrick is aware of proper procedures, please contact DWR prior to engaging an appraiser.
+For further information on the requirements for reimbursement and to ensure that you are aware of proper procedures, please contact DWR prior to engaging an appraiser.
 The request for an Appraisal Costs Reimbursement Agreement may be submitted to:

-Department of Water Resources Real Estate Branch, Attn: Fahmi Kassis 715 P Street, #5 Sacramento, California 95814 or by email to Fahmi.Kassis@water.ca.gov
+Department of Water Resources Real Estate Branch, Attn: Allan Davis 715 P Street, 4th Floor Sacramento, CA 95814 Email: allan.davis@water.ca.gov

-- 7. The owner of a business conducted on a property to be acquired, or conducted on the remaining property, which will be affected by the purchase of the Easement, may be entitled to compensation for the loss of goodwill.
-Entitlement is contingent upon the Patrick's ability to prove such loss in accordance with the provisions of Sections 1263.510 and 1263.520 of the Code of Civil Procedure. - 8.
-If Patrick ultimately elects to reject the State's offer for the Easement, Patrick is entitled to have the amount of compensation determined by a court of law in accordance with the laws of the State of California.
+- 6. The owner of a business conducted on a property to be acquired, or conducted on the remaining property, which will be affected by the purchase of the Fee, may be entitled to compensation for the loss of goodwill.
+Entitlement is contingent upon your ability to prove such loss in accordance with the provisions of Sections 1263.510 and 1263.520 of the Code of Civil Procedure. - 7.
+If you ultimately elect to reject DWR's offer for the Fee, you are entitled to have the amount of compensation determined by a court of law in accordance with the laws of the State of California.